elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 ---

-### How do you access the value of a textarea inside of an input via JS?
+### How can you use JS to get the value of a textarea inside an input?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> You can access the value of a textarea using textarea.value.
-It is not recommended to access the value using innerHTML, because it stores only the HTML that was initially on the page, not the current value.
+The specification does not recommend we utilize innerHTML to obtain the value since it only saves the HTML initially on the page, not the current value.
     </div>
   </div>
 </details>